KunTheNoobie/Budget-Hotel-Reservation-System/Assignment/README.txt

 3. Open Package Manager Console.
 4. Run "Update-Database" to create the database and seed initial data.
 5. Run the application (F5).
+   - The system will also seed sample favorites/wishlist data for demo customers.

 ===========================================================================
 MODULE ASSIGNMENTS (Team of 4)